tomhrr/cosh/doc/all.md

 ### List operators

-`nth` returns a specific element from a list:

-    $ (1 2 3) 1 nth
-    2

-`nth!` updates a specific element in a list:

-    $ (1 2 3 4) 2 10 nth!;
-    (
-	1
-	2
-	10
-	4
-    )

 `gnth` is the name of the form that does the above for generators.
 It has a different name, because it involves reading elements from the generator until the specified element is reached, so its semantics are different from `nth`, which does not alter the argument list.

-`split` splits a string based on a delimiter string:

-    $ asdf,asdf , split
-    (
-        asdf
-        asdf
-    )

-`join` joins a list of strings together using a delimiter string:

-    $ asdf,asdf , split; , join
-    "asdf,asdf"

-Both `split` and `join` handle quoting of values that contain either the delimiter, or a quotation mark.

-`splitr` splits a string based on a delimiter regex.
-It does not handle quoting of values, though.

 ### String-handling functions